kallegrens/dfrobot_environmental_sensor/README.md

 pip install dfrobot-environmental-sensor
 ```

-⚡️ Package will soon be available on PyPi!

 ## 🚀 Pythonic API usage

 The library also exposes a modern, Pythonic API for direct use.